Ignite Change for our Clients: Contact Your Elected Officials

 Issue: Supporting the 2023 Farm Bill

 During the COVID-19 pandemic, Congress increased SNAP benefits (formerly known as food stamps) through Emergency Allotments designed to help mitigate America’s deepening hunger crisis.
-But these temporary boosts are ended on March 1, 2023.
+But these temporary boosts ended on March 1, 2023.
 All SNAP recipients have suffered cuts to their monthly benefits.
 The average SNAP benefits have fallen to a meager $6 per person per day.
-Older adults at the minimum benefit level saw their monthly SNAP benefits fall from $281 to $23.
+Older adults at the minimum benefit level in New Jersey saw their monthly SNAP benefits fall from $281 to $95.

 These cuts come just as food prices are soaring, so our clients are simultaneously impacted by both higher food costs and reduced food benefits.
 Combined with the strain of skyrocketing heating, transportation, and housing costs, our clients are facing a hunger cliff.